phaserjs/phaser/README.md

 During our development of Phaser 3, we created hundreds of examples with the full source code and assets ready available.
 These examples are now fully integrated into the [Phaser website](https://phaser.io/examples).
 You can also browse them on [Phaser 3 Labs](https://labs.phaser.io) via a more advanced interface, or clone the [examples repo][examples].
 We are constantly adding to and refining these examples.

+### Hathora

+Hathora is a framework for creating online multiplayer games with a focus on providing the best developer experience possible.
+The framework handles aspects such as State Synchronization, persistence, and authentication so that you can focus on building your game.
+Once you’ve built your game, you can deploy it to Hathora Cloud with a single command, and it will push your game to servers all over the world, automatically scaling up or down based on the user load.
+Visit the [Hathora documentation](https://docs.hathora.dev/#/) to learn more.

 ### Huge list of Phaser 3 Plugins

 Super community member RexRainbow has been publishing Phaser 3 content for years, building up an impressive catalogue in that time.
 You'll find [loads of plugins](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html#list-of-my-plugins), from UI controls such as text input boxes, to Firebase support, Finite State Machines and lots more.
 As well as the plugins there is also a comprehensive set of 'Notes' about Phaser 3, going into great detail about how the various systems work.
 It's an invaluable resource and well worth checking out at [https://rexrainbow.github.io](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html)